ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-and-report-identities.md

 ---
-title: View identity reports in Microsoft 365 security
+title: Identity monitoring and reporting in Microsoft 365 security center
 description: Describes how you can monitor the identities in your organization and keep track of suspicious or risky behaviors.
 keywords: security, malware, Microsoft 365, M365, security center, monitor, report, identity ms.prod: w10